Neutis/neutis-docs/docs/examples/uart.md

 ```

-Reboot and login to your device.
+Reboot and log in to your device.
 Now we need to change terminal
 line settings to disable echoing back every character typed,
-otherwise you will get endless data loop from ```/dev/ttyS2```:
+otherwise, you will get endless data loop from ```/dev/ttyS2```:

 ```bash